No Man's Land (Eric Bogle song): Cover versions and recordings

 The song (as "The Green Fields of France") was a huge success for The Furey Brothers and Davey Arthur in the 1980s in Ireland and beyond.
-The melody and words vary somewhat from the Bogle original with some of the Scots phrases replaced (e.g. Did the rifles fire o'er ye? is often replaced by Did they play the death march?).
+The melody and words vary somewhat from the Bogle original with some of the Scots phrases replaced (e.g., Did the rifles fire o'er ye? is often replaced by Did they sound the death march?).

-It was also recorded by Dropkick Murphys, who changed the lyrics slightly.
+It was later recorded by Dropkick Murphys, who changed the lyrics slightly.
 Film maker Pete Robertson used this version in his 2008 short film The Green Fields of France.
 The most famous version in the UK was by the Men They Couldn't Hang released in 1984.

 The German version of the song "Es ist an der Zeit" (English: "Time has come [for change]") by Hannes Wader became one of the anthems of the German peace movement in the 1980s.
 It continues to be very popular till today, and has been covered by many other German artists.
 In Wader's version the soldier's name is unknown, and the lyrics are more accusatory in tone than in Bogle's version, with the German version's refrain going "They [i.e. the government] lied to you then, just like they still lie to us today".

 Bogle has repeatedly stated that his own favourite recording of the song is by John McDermott.
 Other cover versions include: